SVU Detective Job Description

-Detectives typically begin their careers by becoming police officers.
-There are no standard education requirements for police officers; some departments require a high school diploma, while others prefer an associate's or a bachelor's degree.
-Although it may not be required, a police officer seeking promotion to a detective position can benefit from having postsecondary education.
-Associate's and bachelor's degree programs are available in criminal justice, law enforcement or administration of justice.
-These programs cover topics such as investigations, ethics, forensic evidence, criminal law, report writing and intercultural relations; handy knowledge to have on-hand when pursuing special victims unit careers.
+There are no standard education requirements for police officers.
+Some departments require a high school diploma, while others prefer an associate's or a bachelor's degree.
+Although not always required, police officers seeking promotion to a detective's position can benefit from a postsecondary education.
+Associate's and bachelor's degree programs are available in criminal justice, law enforcement, or administration of justice.
+These programs cover topics in criminal law and investigations, ethics, forensic evidence, report writing, and intercultural relations; handy knowledge to have on-hand when pursuing special victims unit careers.
 Some courses for police officers are even available online.

 - Develop communication skills.
-Police and detective work largely involves speaking with suspects, witnesses and others in the community.
+Police and detective work often involves speaking with suspects, witnesses, and others in the community.
 Law enforcement officers are also responsible for keeping notes, writing investigation reports and testifying in court, so good communication skills are essential.
-Courses in English, public speaking and mass communication can help aspiring detectives learn how to transmit oral and written information clearly.
+Courses in English, public speaking, and mass communication can help aspiring detectives learn how to transmit oral and written information clearly.

 - Learn a foreign language.
 Police officers and detectives who work in a multicultural district may assist the department by learning a language that is commonly used in the area, such as Spanish.
-Some schools require foreign language courses as part of a criminal justice or law enforcement degree program.
+Some criminal justice or law enforcement program require foreign language courses.

 Step 2: Police Officer Application

 The requirements for police officers vary by jurisdiction and are determined by civil service regulations.
 U.S. citizens who are at least 21 years old can usually apply as police officers.
-Eligibility depends on passing a background check and meeting physical requirements, including acceptable hearing, vision and fitness abilities.
-Candidates may also need to pass polygraph tests, drug screenings and written exams.
+Eligibility depends on passing a background check and meeting physical requirements, including those related to fitness, hearing, and vision.
+Candidates may also need to pass polygraph tests, drug screenings, and written exams.